graeme-lockley/my-playbook/website/docs/shift-left/software-composition-analysis/index.md

 This analysis is performed to evaluate:

-- security
+- Security
-- license compliance
+- License compliance
-- code quality
+- Code quality

 ## Tools